Silicon Valley Bank’s collapse differs from our last financial crisis - NewsBreak

 After the largest U.S. bank failure in more than a decade, regional bank stocks plunged on Monday as the federal government — with the 2007-2008 financial crisis still a fresh memory for many — rushed to reassure Americans that the U.S. banking system was stable.

-President Joe Biden told Americans that the risks taken on by failed banks will not be a burden on taxpayers, that management will be fired and held accountable, and that depositors’ money will be safe up to $250,000 — but not investors’ funds.
+President Joe Biden told Americans that the risks taken on by failed banks will not be a burden on taxpayers, that management will be fired and held accountable, and that depositors’ money will be safe even above the $250,000 federally insured limit — but not investors’ funds.

 Biden and U.S. Sens.
-Elizabeth Warren, D-Massachusetts, and Bernie Sanders, I-Vermont, blamed the bank failures in part on the 2018 law signed by President Donald Trump that rolled back regulations for smaller and medium-sized banks that had been put in place under the 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act.
+Elizabeth Warren (D-MA.) and Bernie Sanders (I-VT.) blamed the bank failures in part on the 2018 law signed by President Donald Trump that rolled back regulations for smaller and medium-sized banks that had been put in place under the 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act.

 Those rules were put in place after the 2008 financial crisis that saw the failure of investment banks Lehman Brothers and Bear Stearns and Washington Mutual Bank, the first of more than 300 banks to close from 2008-2010.

-Note: Correction: A previous version of this story misstated the amount of funds that would be covered by the federal government for Silicon Valley Bank and Signature Bank depositors.